Documentation Index

 Why the browser SDK instead of HTTP calls

-• Type-safe — the same TypeScript types (ISdk, TriggerRequest, ApiRequest) are shared between iii-sdk and iii-sdk-browser.
+ISdk, TriggerRequest, ApiRequest) are shared between iii-sdk and iii-browser-sdk.

 Prerequisites